Event FiltersYou are viewing events filtered byGeneral ProgrammeReset all filters

 Cineteca Rosalío Solano

-Hay Festival Constellations creates a space for intergenerational dialogue within the Mexican cultural scene, in fields such as literature, film, music, science and activism.
+Hay Festival Constellations creates a space for intergenerational dialogue within the Mexican cultural scene, in fields such as literature, film, music, science and architecture.
 To understand the present, it is necessary to understand the past, and in this regard we owe to Eduardo Matos Moctezuma much of Mexico’s current identity.
 Together with Patricia Ledesma, this event examines that history in order to think about what has made us.
 The past and the present will come into dialogue here, in a conversation moderated by Ayelén Oliva.

 How can we stop being macho?
 The journalist Nacho Lozano has written Macho menos, aimed at those men who want to deconstruct themselves, in order to open the way to new masculinities.
 This is a book that also incorporates women’s voices in order to shed light on some of the more questionable aspects of men’s behaviour.